-If your kid goes and does something wrong — like punches another kid in the head, or calls you fascist in the middle of snack time — naturally you’d direct them to apologize.
-And, on a good day, they offer an apology.
+All kids make mistakes and act in ways their parents wish they wouldn’t.
+When they inevitably bite another kid, ruin their sibling’s painstakingly assembled puzzle, or ask the very much not pregnant lady at the grocery store about the baby in her belly, it’s natural for parents to feel they should demand an apology.
+On a good day, the kid will give an apology without a fight.
 But whether or not they mean it is questionable.
 Some kids are too young to realize why they’ve hurt someone’s feelings, and can’t grasp what “I’m sorry” means.
 So what then?
 Should you make them apologize?
 Or does forcing their hand (or mouth) not teach them the true meaning of forgiveness?

-Much like your uncle’s mustache preference, kids’ understanding of forgiveness is an evolving thing.
-With that in mind, here’s how to better understand what’s going on in your kid’s little head, and how to get them to the point where they’re not just saying sorry but meaning it, too.
+A kid’s understanding of the consequence of their actions and the process of forgiveness is constantly developing, and parents play a big role in how it evolves.
+Here’s how to better understand what’s going on in your kid’s little head, and how to get them to the point where they’re not just saying sorry, but meaning it, too.

 Pull Them Aside

 When it comes time to make your kid apologize, demanding they issue an one in front of a group of peers is not the way to go, especially if the offender isn’t sure what they did wrong.